 I used the Stampin’ Up!
-Delicate Whispers stamp set bundle from the upcoming March 3 Online Exclusives to create my project for the Happy Inkin’ Thursday Blog Hop.
+Sweet Words & Labels stamp set to create my project for the Happy Inkin’ Thursday Blog Hop.
 We’ve got a sketch challenge this week and this is what I made for it.

 Here is the sketch that we’re using this week: